carolahp/SmartIOT/README.md

 # SmartIOT

 ## Installation
-Install in a Pharo 9.0 64 bits image evaluating:
+Install in a Pharo 9.0 image evaluating:
 ```
 Metacello new
 	baseline: 'SmartIOT';